Not many players in world football have had a turnaround year quite like Leandro Paredes has had.

 Another example of this is perfectly exemplified here as even though Paredes is positioned further away from his usual setup in the midfield, he is still able to find Meunier in the box to open up play.

-For a player that joined the club in the middle of the season, Paredes was able to effortlessly fit in with PSG and build excellent team chemistry.
-The composure that he showed was just what the club needed when they brought him in to shore up depth concerns.
-But even with the impressive midfield showings, there are still a couple of aspects of his play that are thoroughly in a work in progress.
+For a player who joined the club in the middle of the season, Paredes was able to effortlessly fit in with PSG and build excellent team chemistry.
+The composure that he showed was just what the club needed when it brought him in to shore up depth concerns.
+But even with the impressive midfield showings, there are still a couple of aspects of his play that are thoroughly a work in progress.

 Last season for PSG, Paredes did not show his capabilities in playing against an organized and effective press because many Ligue 1 teams did not employ a variance of an aggressive pressing system.
 A majority of Ligue 1 teams do not risk operating under a high pressing system when facing PSG because they either are not capable of doing so with their players or are afraid of giving them multitudes of space to where they can exploit it with their world-class attacking trio.
 In Paredes’ 16 Ligue 1 games, he was tested in this area but not to an extent to where he could gain crucial experience.
 For instance, PSG’s Ligue 1 opponent’s last season averaged a 17.92 PPDA (passes per defensive action) per Wyscout.